CREAFFuture/CREAFUTURE/README.md

 - [ ] I told my supervisors that I knew how to code but I have no idea.
 - [ ] Statistics?
 But my PhD is in ecology!

-**Welcome to CREAFuture Github**

-The repository where you can acknowledge without fear (supervisors) your coding and statistic problems
+**Welcome to CREAFuture Github**: the webpage where you can acknowledge without fear (supervisors) your coding and statistic problems

+---
+## How it works?